CSC207-2022F-UofT/course-project-mewdy/README.md

 - Design pattern implemented to modify functionality of metric summarizer use case interactor.
 - An abstract decorator implements the MetricSumInputBoundary
 - A concrete decorator for goal tracking extends the abstract decorator class, giving the method getMetricSummary additional functionality when the chosen input metric is associated with a goal.
+- When metric summary is called on metrics associated with a goal, the GoalTrackingDecorator is called as the MetricSumInputBoundary.